This check watches for build-related events and sends them to Datadog.

 Unlike most Agent checks, this one doesn’t collect any metrics—just events.

 The Teamcity check is packaged with the Agent, so simply install the Agent on your Teamcity servers.
-If you need the newest version of the check, install the

 Follow Teamcity’s documentation to enable Guest Login.

 Create a file